-1. TRAVELER: Dept: 2- Board Travelers Name: C, April Boling Dept: 2- Board Chlef Auditor Position: Fresident/CEO Gen. Counsel All other Authority employees (does not require executive committee a administrator approval) 2.
-DATE OF REQUEST: 04/18/18 PLANNED DATE OF DEPARTURE/RETURN: 04/24/18 / 04/25/18 DESTINATIONS/PURPOSE (Provide detailed explanation as to the purpose of the of paper as necessary): Destination: Sacramento, CA Explanation: Purpose: AB 3119 Hear Explanation: CERTIFICATION BY TRAVELER By my signature below, I certify that the all associated expenses conform to the Authority's Policies 3.30 and 3.40 and are reas Authority's business / / Travelers Signature: ate: 4/18/18- Clerk's signature is required).
+1. TRAVELER: Dept: 2- Board Travelers Name: C, April Boling Dept: 2- Board Chief Auditor Position: President/CEO Gen. Counsel All other Authority employees (does not require executive committee a administrator approval) 2.
+DATE OF REQUEST: 04/18/18 PLANNED DATE OF DEPARTURE/RETURN: 04/24/18 / 04/25/18 DESTINATIONS/PURPOSE (Provide detailed explanation as to the purpose of the of paper as necessary): Destination: Sacramento, CA Explanation: Purpose: AB 3119 Hear Explanation: CERTIFICATION BY TRAVELER By my signature below, I certify that the above associated expenses conform to the Authority's Policies 3.30 and 3.40 and are reas Authority's business / / Travelers Signature: D ate: 4/18/18 Clerk's signature is required).
 By my signature below, I certify the following: 1.
 I have conscientiously reviewed the above out-of-town travel request and the concerned out-of-town travel and all identified expenses are necessary.
-Authority's business and reasonable in comparison to the anticipated benefits.
-3. The concerned out-of-town travel and all identified expenses conform to the Authority's Policies 3.30 and 3.49.
+Authority's business and reasonable in comparison to the anticipated beneficially and all identified expenses conform to the Authority's Policies 3-30 and 3-49.
 Administrator's Signature: ne details provided on the reverse.
-If for the advancement of the fit of the Authority.
-AUTHODITY OF EDV CERTIFICATION ON REUALE OF EVECUTIV E COMMITTEE AUTHORITY CLERK CERTIFICATION ON BEHALF OF EXECUTIV COMMITTEE ı, hereby certii y that this document was approved (Please leave blank.
-Whoever clerk's the meeting will insert their name and title.) otina by the Executive Committee at its me (Leave blank and we will insert the meeting date.) eting.
+If for the advancement of the lift in the lift in the Authority.
+AUTHODITY OF THE CERTIFICATION ON REUALE OF EVECUTIV E COMMITTEE AUTHORITY CLERK CERTIFICATION ON BEHALF OF EXECUTIV COMMITTE ı, hereby certif y that this document was approved (Please leave blank.
+Whoever clerk's the meeting will insert their name and title.) by the Executive Committee at its me eting.